babel/website/docs/v8-migration.md

 id: v8-migration
 ---

+This document lists the breaking changes introduced in Babel 8.0.0, and how to adapt your usage of Babel to them when upgrading from Babel 7.0.0.

-Refer users to this document when upgrading to Babel 8 from Babel 7.
-If you are a plugin developer or integration developer, please also check [migration guide for integration](./v8-migration-api.md).
+If you are working directly with Babel's API (because, for example, you maintain a custom Babel plugin), please also check the [migration guide for integration](./v8-migration-api.md).

 <!--truncate-->

-> If you are upgrading from Babel 6, please check [here](./v7-migration.md) for Babel 7 migration guide.
+> If you are upgrading from Babel 6, please check the [Babel 7 migration guide](./v7-migration.md) first.

 ## All of Babel

-### Node.js support
+### Node.js support {#nodejs-support}

 All Babel 8 packages require Node.js `^20.19.0 || >=22.12.0`.